hakatashi/hakatashi.js/README.md

 hakatashi.js
 ============

-This library is innocent, white, and so very harmless utilities, which is just created for me.
+This is innocent, white, and maybe so harmless utilities, which is just created for me.
 Like...

 ```
 > Math.randInt(1, 100)